-SEA theme Commentary, 18: Bay Hill Historic Environment (continued) Whilst the existing tree belts primpacts from development on a The southern edge of the site of Townsend sub-area.
-Whilst the immediate direct views into the is some visibility from parts of the listed buildings are present on the site is elevated from the reducing its visibility, there we features to and from new deversite development takes place.
-According the HER, the west covered by the conservation Whitelackington Landscape undertaken in 2005 identified to landscape centred on Dillington developed around the house in park between 1767 and 1771. orovide views adjoin ne site conse he co Bay road lopme and la ern be area Park.
-Three on Ho Reme ident o Dilli s enclosed by strong tree belts each side.
-It is screening from the site, there would be to and from the driveway corridor.
-It is a different part of the Butts, Bay Hill and it is elevated from Bay Hill, which limits ervation area, it slopes upwards, and there inservation area to the south.
-Two Grade II Hill, 'Toll House' and '13, Bay Hill'.
-Whilst (and as such from the listed buildings), potentially be some visibility from these ent on the site, depending on where on the yout.
-Soundary of the site (comprising the area of the Dillington and In this context a landscape survey phases in the development of a designed use.
-A Stuart deer park and garden was also, followed by the creation of a landscape odelling of this was then undertaken from the iffes several tetrahedral WWII anti-tank ington House (although these are located).
-Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
+SEA theme Commentary, 18: Bay Hill Historic Environment (continued) The straight drive leads north and is enclosed by strong tree belts each side.
+Whilst the existing tree belts provide screening from the site, there would be impacts from development on views to and from the driveway corridor.
+The southern edge of the site adjoins a different part of the Butts, Bay Hill and Townsend sub-area.
+Whilst the site is elevated from Bay Hill, which limits immediate direct views into the conservation area, it slopes upwards, and there is some visibility from parts of the conservation area to the south.
+Two Grade II listed buildings are present on Bay Hill, 'Toll House' and '13, Bay Hill'.
+Whilst the site is elevated from the road (and as such from the listed buildings), reducing its visibility, there would potentially be some visibility from these features to and from new development on the site, depending on where on the site development takes place, and layout.
+According the HER, the western boundary of the site (comprising the area covered by the conservation area) comprises part of the Dillington and Whitelackington Landscape Park.
+In this context a landscape survey undertaken in 2005 identified three phases in the development of a designed landscape centred on Dillington House.
+A Stuart deer park and garden was developed around the house in c1620, followed by the creation of a landscape park between 1767 and 1771.
+Remodelling of this was then undertaken from 1837.
+In addition, the HER identifies several tetrahedral WWII anti-tank obstacles on the south drive to Dillington House (although these are located beyond the boundary of the site).
+Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding llminster town.
 In this respect, the whole of the site is underlain by Grade 2 land which is some of the best and most versatile land for agricultural purposes.
 In terms of the water environment, there are no watercourses passing through the site boundaries.
 The site does not overlap with a NVZ or SPZ.
 The site could potentially overlap with the Building Stone MSA.
 However, it is difficult to be certain due to the scale of Map Eight presented within the Somerset Minerals Plan.
 Population and Community Allocation of the site will contribute positively towards meeting local housing needs, including through the delivery of affordable housing.
 The site is located with good access to services and facilities in Ilminster town centre (c.550m walk to the Market House) which will limit the need for residents to travel for the amenities provided here.
-Health and Wellbeing The site has good access to the ne Pul /ork.
-1 ay is located approximately 1.4km away. blic Rights of Way network and the town's his includes to the South Somerset Cycle Dillington Park estate.
+Health and Wellbeing Ilminster Medical Centre at Canal Way is located approximately 1.4km away.
+The site has good access to the Public Rights of Way network and the town's wider green infrastructure network.
+This includes to the South Somerset Cycle Route which follows the approach to Dillington Park estate.
 Transportation The site is approximately 550m to the east of Ilminster town centre, which will limit the need for residents to travel for most day-to-day services and facilities.
 With reference to local public transport networks, the nearest bus stops are located within Ilminster town centre.
-Regarding the local PRoW network, there is a track passing alongside the western site boundary which extends southwards into the town centre (via East Street).
-Key Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect
+Regarding the local PRoW network, there is a track passing alongside the western site boundary which extends southwards into the town centre (via East Street). Кеу Likely adverse eff measures) ect (without mitigation Likely positive effect Neutral/no effect Uncertain effect